whynotdev/Java-code/README.md

 # Java-code
-This repository contain Topic with examples
+This repository contain Topics with examples